ignite/cli/docs/intro/install.md

 To remove the current Starport installation:

-1. Run the `which starport` command to locate the Starport executable file.
-By default, the Starport binary is installed in `/usr/local/bin`.
+1. On your terminal window, press Ctrl C to stop the chain that you started with `starport serve`.

-1. Change to the directory where Starport is installed.
-For example:
+1. Remove the Starport binary with `rm $(which starport).

-    ```bash
-    cd /usr/local/bin
-    ```

-1. Run the remove command.
-Depending on your user permissions, run the command with or without `sudo`:
+   Depending on your user permissions, run the command with or without `sudo`.

-    ```bash
-    rm starport
-    ```

-1. Repeat these steps until all `starport` installations are removed from your system.
+1. Repeat this step until all `starport` installations are removed from your system.

 After all existing Starport installations are removed, follow the [Installing Starport with cURL](#installing-starport-with-curl) instructions.
 For details on version features and changes, see the [changelog.md](https://github.com/tendermint/starport/blob/develop/changelog.md) in the repo.